Creamy, Luxurious French Buttercream: Your Complete Guide

 A pinch of salt enhances the flavor and balances the overall sweetness of this frosting.
 I typically use flaky kosher salt in my baking, but crispy salt bits are not appealing in frostings, so I exclusively use finely granulated salt.
 This allows the salt to dissolve more readily.

-The graphic above shows that the yolks-only Frech Buttercream is slightly more yellow.
 I typically make French buttercream using whole eggs.
-It’s cheaper and more efficient, and it gets me 90% of the way there flavor- and texture-wise when I want a French buttercream.
-When leftover yolks from another recipe (macarons or meringues), I will go for the yolks-only version.
+It’s cheaper and more efficient, and it gets me 90% of the way there, flavor- and texture-wise, when I want a French buttercream.
+When I have leftover yolks from another recipe (macarons or meringues), I will go for the yolks-only version.

 Step by step: